FelixLoether/Resizer/README.md

 - `source`: One of the following:
 	- URL of an image.
 	- Path to an image in the local file system.
-	- A PIL Image object.
+	- A PIL Image object (the image will be copied).
 	- A readable file-like object.

 #### *Image*.read(size=None)